 Both the Nepalese and neighbouring Tibetans have a strong belief in the great hairy giant man of the Himalayas known as the ‘Yeti’.
 This is a Sherpa word derived from ‘Yah’ for rock and ‘Teh’ for animal, hence an ‘animal that lives in the rocks’.

 Regardless of their undoubted strengths Sherpas and other high-climbing groups would struggle without yaks.
 These large and hairy beasts are many things to many people, with a multitude of uses which far outstrip the modern day western cow.
 Adept at climbing and walking on snow and ice, yaks were responsible for trade between Nepal and Tibet carrying hundreds of pounds of goods at a time.
-Used for food and drink (meat and milk), wool clothing, ropes, sacks, blankets and tents (hair), uitensils (bone) and fuel (dung) they have been indispensable to humans in this area for thousands of years.
+Used for food and drink (meat and milk), wool clothing, ropes, sacks, blankets and tents (hair), utensils (bone) and fuel (dung) they have been indispensable to humans in this area for thousands of years.

 Nepal is not just about the biggest rocks in the world.
 Its valleys and lowlands have hot, humid conditions including terrain that is home to varied and dramatic wildlife, such as tigers and rhinos.
 These animals have been poached to near extinction in order to provide the medicines and feed the beliefs of the Chinese people across the mountains.

-So for colourfully diverse peoples in a politically bizarre country with strange religious beliefs and a ridiculous relief map, this Himalayan kingdom is high on our list of places worth your time and money as a traveler, and if a luxury holiday in Nepal is more your idea of a good time, they are available too!
+So for colourfully diverse peoples in a politically bizarre country with strange religious beliefs and a ridiculous relief map, this Himalayan kingdom is high on our list of places worth your time and money as a traveler, and if a luxury holiday is more your idea of a good time, they are available too!